Consumer Survey: A Second Look at COVID-19’s Impact on Food Purchasing, Eating Behaviors and Perceptions of Food Safety

 Food waste and food packaging are focuses for some.
 One in four are paying more attention to the amount of food wasted from meals eating at home, while 19% are paying more attention to the type of packaging used in products they’re buying and 17% are doing the same when it comes to the amount of packaging used in products they purchase.

 There are clear worries about food insecurity and grocery budgets.
-One’s ability to provide enough food for their family is a top concern about food shopping for 20% of survey takers, with people under 45 years old more likely to be worried about this.
+One’s ability to provide enough food for their family is a top concern about food shopping for 20% of survey takers.
 Thirty-eight percent of people report paying more attention to the amount of money they have to spend on groceries compared with a few months ago, before we began feeling COVID-19’s impact.

 More than two in five say they’re eating healthier than they were prior to the pandemic.
 Forty-three percent of survey takers report that they consider their eating habits to be healthier than they were a few months ago (18% much healthier, 25% somewhat healthier), while another 43% say that they’re at about the same level of healthfulness.
 Just 14% say they’re eating less healthy.
 Men, people between the ages of 45 to 64, those living in the West and college-educated people are more likely to report improvements to their diet’s healthfulness, while women are more likely to say they’re eating less healthfully.

 Roughly half of consumers are eating the same amount of most types of protein.
 Despite empty egg and dairy shelves during the initial “panic buying” days of the pandemic, more recent reports of meat shortages and increased discussions about plant protein sources like beans and legumes, many people report no change in their protein consumption habits.
 About 50% of consumers say they’re eating the same amount of meat, other animal products (eggs and dairy), and protein from plant sources (beans, legumes, and tofu or soy).
 The amount of people saying they’re eating more or eating less of these types of protein is nearly equal, and this also holds true for plant alternatives to animal meat.
 Thirty-one percent of survey takers say that they never eat plant alternatives to meat, while 34% say that they’re eating the same amount as they were prior to COVID-19.
-People under the age of 45 are more likely to report eating more of each type of protein, while those in older age groups were less likely to do so.
+People 65 years and older are less likely to report eating more of each type of protein.

 Confidence in the safety of the food supply and the ability for food producers to meet consumer needs remains high.
 Seventy-eight percent of survey takers are confident that the food they are buying is safe (35% very confident, 43% somewhat confident), down 4% from the April 2020 survey.
 Seventy-three percent projected confidence in the ability of food producers to supply enough food to meet consumer needs in the month ahead (27% very confident, 46% somewhat confident), down from 77% in April (31% very confident, 46% somewhat confident).

 Three in ten people place more trust in government agencies, scientific studies, healthcare professionals and friends and family since COVID-19 began impacting the U.S. These information sources showed the largest increases in trust since the pandemic began.
 In contrast, the information sources that have fallen in trust the most are news articles or headlines (29% trust at least somewhat less), government agencies (23% trust at least somewhat less) and doctors or nutritionists on TV or social media (23% trust at least somewhat less).
-Men were more likely to place more trust in nearly all information sources post-pandemic compared to women, as were people under the age of 45 compared to people age 45-64 and those who were college-educated compared to those without a college education.
+Men are more likely to place more trust in nearly all information sources post-pandemic compared to women, as are those who are college-educated compared to those without a college education.
 In contrast, those in the 65+ age bracket are less likely to place more trust in nearly all sources of information.

 One thousand interviews were conducted among adults ages 18+ from May 7th to May 12th, 2020, and were weighted to ensure proportional results.
 The margin of error was ±3.1% at the 95% confidence level.